dddrrreee/cs140e-20win/libpi-fake/README.md

   - `fake-reboot.c`: calls exit.

   - `fake-time.c`: simple version of `time_get_usec` that advances the
-    current time by 1 usecond each time it's called.
+    current time by 1 micro-second each time it's called.
 Also the `delay_ms` and `delay_usec` functions that similarly advance the time.

   - `driver.c`: a driver to call a pi programs `notmain`.